How to become a House League Coach (Markham Waxers)

 Understanding Discrimination based on Gender Identity and Gender Expression

-The Ontario Hockey Federation (OHF) is pleased to announce the launch of a new training module for team officials, to support trans-inclusive hockey in Ontario, Understanding Discrimination based on Gender Identity and Gender Expression Training.
+The Ontario Hockey Federation (OHF) requires an online training module for team officials, to support trans-inclusive hockey in Ontario, Understanding Discrimination based on Gender Identity and Gender Expression Training.

 Gender Expression course registration